Cream of Celery Leaves Soup

 Why This Recipe is a Keeper!

-After watching the late Anthony Bourdain’s movie, Wasted, on a plane ride back from Europe several years ago, my eyes were opened to how much food we waste as a nation.
+After watching the late Anthony Bourdain’s movie Wasted on a plane ride back from Europe several years ago, I was shocked to learn how much food we waste as a nation.
 Frankly, it made me pretty uncomfortable.

 We compost all our vegetable trimmings, but I decided to take a closer look at what we were tossing that was still edible and usable.
 Celery leaves were one of those things.